 A: Absolutely.
 Wooleen has a toilet and shower block at the homestead which you are welcome to use during your stay.
 The facilities are rustic, but free.
 We assure you that you'll leave cleaner than you arrived.

 Q: How do I find out about the road conditions around Wooleen Station?

-A: The most simple way is to use the Shire of Murchison’s website and check the condition report.
+A: The simplest way is to use the Shire of Murchison's website and check the condition report.
 Alternatively, you can call the homestead and find out from a Wooleen staff member (08) 9963 7973

 Q: What if I can't access Wooleen Station due to road closures?
 I've paid a 50% deposit.